 The following foods in particular have been shown to positively affect the liver and kidney’s ability to cleanse and filter out waste and toxins from the blood:

 By far the best way to boost your kidneys’ performance is to drink enough water.
 Your kidneys depend on water to help them eliminate waste from the body.
 Water also helps keep your blood vessels open so that blood can move freely.
 Severe dehydration can lead to kidney damage.

 Your urine should be light yellow or colorless throughout the day.
 According to the National Kidney Association, you should be producing about 6 cups of urine each day.

 An adequate water intake will be different for everyone.
 A general rule is eight glasses of water per day, but you may need more if you engage in hard exercise or you weigh more.
 Men generally need more water than women.

 Cruciferous vegetables (broccoli, cabbage, cauliflower, Brussels sprouts)

 Cruciferous vegetables are often recommended for people with kidney disease.
 They’re high in antioxidants and extremely nutritious.
-They have been shown to reduce the risk of many types of cancer, including kidney cancer.
+They have been to reduce the risk of many types of cancer, including kidney cancer.

 Plus, they’re incredibly versatile.
 You can eat them raw, steamed, baked, grilled, or as part of a soup or casserole.